-Build an evening around the fireworks in Prospect Park in Brooklyn.
+This New Years Eve (2013-2014), build an evening around the fireworks in Prospect Park in Brooklyn.
 Here are several itineraries in Prospect Heights and, mainly, Park Slope.
 One itinerary is for families.
 Others are for dates or groups of friends.
 The good news is, once in the area, you can walk from one place to another, or take a quick bus or one stop subway ride, so you won't have transportation headaches.
+Or, here are 21 ways to spend New Year's Eve at home.

 For instance, try The Vanderbilt (570 Vanderbilt Ave.,) for $60 per person and $80 with wine pairing.
 First course options include house cured salmon and pork pate with pear mostarda.
 Second course, choose steak tartare, pumpkin salad, or cauliflower soup.
 The main course could be fried skate or Long Island duck breast, gnocchi or a vegetarian concoction called Cotechino.
 For desert, have goat cheesecake or chocolate pudding pop.
 Happy New Year!